dmfranko/lazyman/README.md

 * app->pages: puts all your pages files here;
 * app->pages->components: sometimes,there are some html element that could be reused more than once, define a component, place the file here and you can include your components in your pages.

-* app->cases: holds your testcase files;
+* app->spec: holds your testcase files;
-* app->cases->shared: Image that, you are testing a system which need to login before any actions, so you want to define a login function which can be called from your cases.
+* app->spec->shared: Image that, you are testing a system which need to login before any actions, so you want to define a login function which can be called from your cases.
 Define reused cases here.

 * app->reports: the fold holds your test reports.

-* app->matchers: defind your owner rspec matchers here.
+* app->support->matchers: defind your owner rspec matchers here.

 Contributing to lazyman